bhumukul-raj/automate_profiles/README.md

 ## 🆘 Support

 For issues or questions:
-1. Check the project-specific troubleshooting sections
+1. Check project-specific documentation
+2. Review troubleshooting guides
-2. Open an issue on GitHub
+3. Open an issue on GitHub with:
-3. Provide detailed system information
+   - Detailed system information
-4. Include error messages
+   - Error messages
+   - Steps to reproduce

 ---